cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 Expresso
 ========
-If you have installed the EBI wublast.pl client, Expresso will BLAST your sequences against the PDB database, identify the best targets and use these to align your proteins.
+If you have installed the EBI wublast.pl client, Expresso will BLAST your sequences against the PDB database, identify the best targets and use these to align your proteins using the following commandline:

 ::